Here are a few of our favorite travel tips and resources! We use the below for all of our trips, so we hope you find them useful as well.

 - Wikipedia list of Countries

-Country counters will often use the latter list since it’s much larger and gets them closer to qualifying for the “100 countries club”.
+Country counters will often use the TCC list since it’s much larger and gets them closer to qualifying for the “100 countries club”.
 But the UN list is a much more accurate count of what is considered a “country”.
 This gets especially tricky with places like the Caribbean where many of the islands are technically not their own countries, but rather territories.
 For example, Puerto Rico is on the TCC list, but not the UN list because, as we all know, it is still a part of the United States.
 But Aruba, which many would think of as a “country” is actually an constituent country owned by the Netherlands.

 For the purpose of this blog we use the Wikipedia list, because it’s the one most people will relate to.
 However we will often breakout travel guides and posts by territories since they are often unique and worthy of their own itineraries.